AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/overview.md

 AEM Eventing, while powerful, has certain limitations to consider:

 - **Availability restricted to AEM as a Cloud Service**: Currently, AEM Eventing is exclusively available for AEM as a Cloud Service.

-- **Limited event support**: As of now, only AEM Content Fragment events are supported.
-However, the scope is expected to expand with the addition of more events in the future.
+- **Available event types**: Review the current list of available event types [here](https://developer.adobe.com/experience-cloud/experience-manager-apis/guides/events/#available-event-types).

 ## How to enable

-AEM Eventing is enabled per AEM as a Cloud Service environment and only available to environments in pre-release mode.
-Contact the <a href="mailto:grp-aem-events@adobe.com">AEM-Eventing team</a> to enable your AEM environment with AEM Eventing.

-If already enabled, see [Enable AEM Events on your AEM Cloud Service Environment](https://developer.adobe.com/experience-cloud/experience-manager-apis/guides/events/#enable-aem-events-on-your-aem-cloud-service-environment) for next steps.
+See [Enable AEM Events on your AEM Cloud Service Environment](https://developer.adobe.com/experience-cloud/experience-manager-apis/guides/events/#enable-aem-events-on-your-aem-cloud-service-environment) for next steps.

 ## How to subscribe